malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 \lambda_\text{liquid}(T)\sqrt{\lambda_\text{crystal}}(T)} \right ] \Delta\mu(T)
 $$ {#eq:dft_growth_rate}

-where $K$ being the correlation length of the order parameter.
+where $K$ is the correlation length of the order parameter.

 The semi-empirical density functional theory describes the rate of melting through the size of the fluctuations in the liquid and the crystal